Check top news stories

 This section can’t be removed from the menu.

 If you're in the US and are using a computer, you'll see games of the day on the right of news.google.com.

-To see recent news about a league, click the league name.
+- To see recent news about a league, click a team name.

-To remove a league, next to the league’s name, click .
+To remove a league, next to the league’s name, click Remove .

 See labels for news stories

 Google News shows groups of articles about the same news event.
 To see more articles on a story, to the right of the title, click or tap the arrow.
 Some articles might be labeled as follows:

 - In-Depth: a longer article about the story